Gökhan Gül

-Gökhan Gül (born 17 July 1998) is a German professional footballer who plays as a defensive midfielder or centre-back for Al-Okhdood.
+Gökhan Gül (born 17 July 1998) is a German professional footballer who plays as a defensive midfielder or centre-back for Turkish Süper Lig club Amedspor.

 Club career

 Gül left Fortuna Düsseldorf upon the expiration of his contract on 24 May 2021.

 On 17 July 2025, Gül joined Saudi Pro League club Al-Okhdood.

 International career

 Gül was born in Germany and is of Turkish descent.
 He is a youth international for Germany, having played up to the Germany U-20s.